Heat resistance of SUMIKAEXCEL PES

 4101GL30

-Deflection temperature under load (0.45MPa) ASTM D648 °C 210 - -
+Deflection temperature under load (0.45MPa) ASTM D648 210 - -

-Deflection temperature under load (1.82MPa) ASTM D648 °C 203 210 216
+Deflection temperature under load (1.82MPa) ASTM D648 203 210 216

-Deflection temperature under load (0.45MPa) ISO 75 °C 214 222 223
+Deflection temperature under load (0.45MPa) ISO 75 214 222 223

-Deflection temperature under load (1.80MPa) ISO 75 °C 205 221 221
+Deflection temperature under load (1.80MPa) ISO 75 205 221 221

-Vicat softening point (1kg) ASTM D1525 °C 226 - -
+Vicat softening point (1kg) ASTM D1525 226 - -

-Vicat softening point (5kg) ASTM D1525 °C 222 - -
+Vicat softening point (5kg) ASTM D1525 222 - -

-Arrhenius Plot
+Arrhenius plot

-Figure 3-1-2 Temperature Dependence of Tensile Strength Half-life of 4101GL30
+Figure 3-1-2 Temperature dependence of time to half-life of tensile strength of 4101GL30

-Figure 3-1-2 Temperature Dependence of Tensile Strength Half-life of 4101GL30
+Figure 3-1-2 Temperature dependence of time to half-life of tensile strength of 4101GL30

-Table 3-1-2 Relative Temperature Index of SUMIKAEXCEL PES (UL746B)
+Table 3-1-2 Relative temperature index of SUMIKAEXCEL PES (UL746B)

 Grade Thickness (mm) RTI